San Diego County Bar Foundation Awards $521,000 in Grants to 24 Local Nonprofits

 - National Conflict Resolution Center – $50,000 to support and expand the restorative justice project for juveniles;

-- Vincent de Paul Village – $30,000 to support homeless court representatives who prepare clients for court sessions;
+- Vincent de Paul Village – $30,000 to support homeless court representatives who prepare clients for court;

-- The Bail Project, Inc. – $75,000 to clients out of federal criminal custody; and
+- The Bail Project, Inc. – $75,000 to help clients out of federal criminal custody; and

-- Think Dignity – $50,000 to support the Homeless Youth Legal Advocacy Project that helps young people with a variety of criminal legal issues.
+- Think Dignity – $50,000 for the Homeless Youth Legal Advocacy Project that helps young people with a variety of criminal legal issues.

-The Bar Foundation also awarded $141,100 in general grants to 18 nonprofit organizations:
+The Bar Foundation awarded $141,100 in general grants to 18 nonprofit organizations:

 - American Bar Association – $10,000 for the Pro Bono Program to help meet the need for attorneys in the immigration court system;